karlospn/opentelemetry-tracing-demo/README.md

   - The Hosted Service reads the messages from the Rabbitmq _"sample_2"_ queue and stores it into a Redis cache database.

-# Requirements
+# External Dependencies

 - Jaeger
 - MSSQL Server
 - RabbitMq
 - Redis Cache

+# How to run the apps

-The repository contains  a **docker-compose** file that runs the 4 apps and the external dependencies.
+The repository contains  a **docker-compose** file that starts up the 4 apps and also the external dependencies.
 There is a **little caveat in the docker-compose**:
 - You can control the order of service startup and shutdown with the depends_on option.
 However, for startup Compose does not wait until a container is “ready” only until it’s running.
 That's a problem because both App3 and App4 need to wait for the rabbitMq container to be ready.
 To avoid this problem the docker-compose is overwriting the "entrypoint" for both apps and executing a shell script that makes both apps sleep 30 seconds before starting up.

 If you don't want to use the compose file you can use docker to start the dependencies manually, you can ran the following commands: